Help the Rocky Ripple Emergency Management & Community Emergency Response Team (RREM/CERT) help you!

 The Rocky Ripple Emergency Management and Community Emergency Response Team (RREM/CERT) is a committee sponsored by the Town Council.
 The committee was chartered to create, update, and implement a plan to secure the community of Rocky Ripple in the event of a natural or man-made disaster.

 Be part of RREM/CERT effort.
-Join us at one of our quarterly meetings – on the first Thursday at 7 p.m. at the Rocky Ripple Town Hall.
-Check the Rocky Ripple calendar for specific dates.
+Join us on the first Thursday of every month at 7 p.m. at the Rocky Ripple Town Hall.

 To follow updates about responding to White River flooding, visit White River Flood Warning System.